Continual Learning of Context-dependent Processing in Neural Networks: Methods

-\textbf{The role of the PFC-like module in context-dependent processing.} In context-dependent learning, in order to change the representation of the sensory inputs without distorting the information contents in different contexts, we added one layer of neurons after the input layer (cf. Fig. \ref{OWM in celebA}A), which was inspired by the function and structure of primate PFC.
-Below we describe, from a mathematic point of view, how this PFC-like layer works, using the face classification task as an example.
+\textbf{The CDP module}.
+In context-dependent learning, to change the representation of sensory inputs without distorting information content in different contexts, we added one layer of neurons after the output layer of the feature extractor (cf. Fig. \ref{OWM in celebA}a).
+Below we describe, from a mathematical point of view, how this CDP layer works, using the face classification task as an example.